 Welcome to the NERC Space Geodesy Facility

 The Space Geodesy Facility operates multiple geodetic techniques to make a major contribution to the formation of a highly-precise global reference frame and supports satellite missions to study the dynamic Earth.

 Located near to the village of Herstmonceux in East Sussex, the NERC Space Geodesy Facility (SGF) is actively supporting geodetic and geophysical science.

-The SGF makes range observations that enable orbit determination for scientific satellite missions that study the oceans, ice sheets, land mass, gravity field and climate of the Earth in order to better understand the processes at work.
+The SGF makes range observations to enable orbit determination for scientific satellite missions that study the oceans, ice sheets, land mass, gravity field and climate of the Earth in order to better understand the processes at work.